June 25, 2020

 We will explore the Brāhma, Viṣṇu, and Rudra Granthi-s, as well as the Laya Yoga methods of Bhūta Śuddhi, Cakra Sādhana, and Devatā Yoga.
 Each session will include lecture and an integrated practice, using āsana, prāṇāyāma, chanting, mantra, and meditation.

-Yoga Therapy for Stress – a Yoga Therapist Intensive
+Yoga Therapy for Stress – a Special Yoga Therapist Intensive

 Tuesday, June 30, 2020